Phase Shift Compression for Control Signaling Reduction in IRS-Aided Wireless Systems: Global Attention and Lightweight Design: Experimental Studies

-With the empirical results in \cite{J. Guo}, the training SNR we chose is 20dB, and the training epochs are 1000.
-Without loss of generality, we set the channel coefficient $g$ to be 1.
-We generate training samples, validation samples, and test samples according to the uniform distribution.
-The sizes of training samples, validation samples, and test samples are 128000, 32000 and 128000, respectively.

-For comparison, we consider the following covolutional attention-based compression methods including attention CsiNet\cite{QCai} and SALDR\cite{XSong} for performance comparison.
-The 2D convolutional layer in attention CsiNet and SALDR will switch to a 1D convolutional layer since our data type has one dimension, and other hyperparameter settings are the same as our proposed model.
-This is an ablation study of the effect of MSSGAM.
+For comparison, we consider the following convolutional attention-based compression methods, including Attention CsiNet\cite{QCai} and SALDR\cite{XSong}, for performance comparison.
+The 2D convolutional layer in Attention CsiNet and SALDR is switched to a 1D convolutional layer since our data type has only one dimension, and other hyperparameter settings are kept the same as our proposed model.
+This serves as an ablation study of the effect of JAAMSN.
 In addition, we evaluate the model size and model complexity by calculating the number of parameters and examining the run time for the proposed S-GAPSCN.

-The NMSE performance of the GAPSCN, S-GAPSCN, S-GAPSCN without MASSGN, Attention Csineti, SALDR and the PSCDN with CRs $\frac{1}{2},\frac{1}{4},\frac{1}{8}$ is shown in Fig.~\ref{cr=1/2}, Fig.~\ref{cr=1/4} and Fig.~\ref{cr=1/8}, respectively.
-In Fig.~\ref{cr=1/2}, Fig.~\ref{cr=1/4} and Fig.~\ref{cr=1/8}, the performance of all compression methods is increased with the increasing CR as expected.
-Furthermore, it is always found that the GPASCN achieves a superior NMSE performance when compared with two benchmark schemes for each CR, which can be explained by following modifications of the GAPSCN.
-First, by incorporating the missing correlated information between spatial and channel dimensions in the global attention, a more comprehensive attention map is established, in which more relevant information can be captured.
-Second, we abandon the pooling operation so that the information can be fully utilized.
-Last but not least, we rearrange the data distribution through the model utilizing the GND/IGDN layer.
-The MSSGAM significantly enhances the performance of S-GAPSCN as demonstrated in the ablation study results, which show S-GAPSCN outperforms S-GAPSCN without MSSGAM, and a small gap exists between S-GAPSCN and GAPSCN.
-The result is due to the fact that MSSGAM can capture critical information and mitigate the noise effect by using simplified global attention and multi-scale architecture.
+The NMSE performance of GAPSCN, S-GAPSCN, S-GAPSCN without MASSGN, Attention Csineti, SALDR, and PSCDN with CRs $\frac{1}{2},\frac{1}{4},\frac{1}{8}$ is shown in Fig.\ref{cr=1/2}, Fig.\ref{cr=1/4}, and Fig.\ref{cr=1/8}, respectively.
+In Fig.\ref{cr=1/2}, Fig.\ref{cr=1/4}, and Fig.\ref{cr=1/8}, the performance of all compression methods improves with increasing CR, as expected.
+Furthermore, GAPSCN consistently achieves superior NMSE performance compared to the two benchmark schemes for each CR, which can be attributed to the following modifications in GAPSCN.
+First, by incorporating the missing correlated information between spatial and channel dimensions in the global attention, a more comprehensive attention map is established, capturing more relevant information.
+Second, we abandon the pooling operation to fully utilize the information.
+Finally, we rearrange the data distribution throughout the model using the GND/IGDN layer.
+The JAAMSN significantly enhances S-GAPSCN's performance, as demonstrated in the ablation study results, which show S-GAPSCN outperforms S-GAPSCN without JAAMSN, and a small gap exists between S-GAPSCN and GAPSCN.
+This result is due to the fact that JAAMSN can capture critical information and mitigate the noise effect by employing a simplified global attention and multi-scale architecture.